Where can I find detailed specifications for the Fusion3 F410 3d printer?

 Do you offer a dual extruder version of the F410?

-We have many customers request this, however, there are not any reliable soluble materials on the market that would justify the significant performance degradation that come from the increased mass of having 2 print heads.
+We have many customers request this, however, the 3D printing filament market still has not produced a reliable soluble support material that would justify the significant performance degradation that come from the increased mass of having 2 print heads.

 What filament size and spool size can be used on the F410?